 It is worth noting, however, that theses do not replace the previously mentioned training strategies.
 They enhance running economy more than they actually improve it.
 You need to be well-trained to benefit from these supplementation.

 The theory is interesting, but how do you actually improve your running economy?
 How do you apply these various concepts into your training?

 Throughout the entire year, you can run relatively high mileage with short leg speed intervals.
 This approach to base building will develop a robust aerobic base and improve your running economy.
 Your mileage will vary based on training phase; it is unrealistic to maintain peak marathon or half marathon mileage year-round.
-However, if you can safely increase your base weekly mileage (here’s how), your running economy will improve.
+However, by you can safely increase your base weekly mileage, your running economy will improve.
 From a practical standpoint, if you peak at 50 miles per week in marathon training, this means trying to maintain ~35 miles per week when not training for a race.

-A weekly long run will improve running economy, as well as support higher mileage.
+A weekly long run goes far in improving running economy, as well as support higher mileage.
 Long does not mean several hours on the road.
 Ninety minutes to two hours long enough to elicit the desired physiological benefits.